AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 `/content/geometrixx-outdoors/en/equipment/biking/cajamara/jcr:content/par/similar-products`

-As well as referencing a specific paragraph, the path can also be modified to specify an entire par-system.
-You can do this by suffixing the path with:
+Besides referencing a specific paragraph, the path can also be modified to specify an entire par-system.
+You can do this referencing by suffixing the path with the following:

 `/jcr:content/par`